sysRonnie/go-app/README.md

 September 5th, 2024
 08:17
 UPDATE: Ended up doing some cool stuff.
 Tailwind was added and I did some extra tidy up work.
 The database is interesting but Im gonna have to fuck with it.

+# Section 2: Okay, so what the fuck is this?

+Alright.
+On the airplane.
+Ready to study this thing.
+Let's see what we can find.

+_subsection: 1 Running the application_

+Lets check out the Make file and do all the commenting, well come back.
+11:34 AM

+UPDATE: SEPTEMBER 8, 2024
+TIME: 09:32
+LOCATION: FLIGHT CMH -> RDU

+So whats up?
+Whats really good?

+Let's get it.
+This is fucking sick.
+Vim + Tmux is AWESOME.
+We aint quitting.

+Just implemented the hot reloading.
+Bash script is fucking awesome too.

+The main thing to remember is keeping it super simple.
+Try to use as little dependencies as possible.

+10:09

+Vim + Tmux is fucking awesome.

+Tailwind uses connection?

+I need to code with no wifi enabled lol.
+This is kinda bullshit.

+I want to have everything I need within one repo.
+Lets keep naming stuff differently but we need to go zero dependencies.